o9000/tint2/doc/tint2.md

   * `execp_icon_h = integer` : See `execp_icon_w`. *(since 0.12.4)*

   * `execp_tooltip = text` : The tooltip.
-Leave it empty to not display a tooltip.
-Not specifying this option leads to showing an automatically generated tooltip with information about when the command was last executed. *(since 0.12.4)*
+If left empty, no tooltip is displayed.
+If missing, the standard error of the command is shown as a tooltip (an ANSI clear screen sequence can reset the contents, bash: `printf '\e[2J'`, C: `printf("\x1b[2J");`).
+If the standard error is empty, the tooltip will show information about the time when the command was last executed. *(since 0.12.4)*

   * `execp_font = [FAMILY-LIST] [STYLE-OPTIONS] [SIZE]` : The font used to draw the text.  *(since 0.12.4)*